 Do students at a private high school or college have to check their free speech rights at the campus gate when they walk to school each morning?

 The answer to that question is a resounding maybe.
-Because the First Amendment says, “Congress shall make no law,” courts hold that it prevents only the government and those acting on its behalf from denying a person their free speech rights.
+The First Amendment says, “Congress shall make no law.”
+Consequently, courts have held that it prevents only the government and those acting on its behalf from denying a person their free speech rights.
 Private institutions, therefore, are not generally subject to the limitations imposed by the First Amendment.

 Unfortunately, this has allowed some private campus officials to routinely censor student media stories they don’t like and punish those students who refuse to comply with their censorship demands.